 Based on its mechanism of action and data from animal reproduction studies, ODOMZO can cause fetal harm when administered to a pregnant woman [see CLINICAL PHARMACOLOGY].
 There are no available data on the use of ODOMZO in pregnant women.
-In animal reproduction studies, oral administration of sonidegib during organogenesis at doses below the recommended human dose of 200 mg resulted in embryotoxicity, fetotoxicity, and teratogenicity in rabbits [see Data].
+In animal reproduction studies, oral administration of sonidegib during organogenesis at doses below the recommended human dose of 200 mg resulted in embryotoxicity, fetotoxicity, and teratogenicity in rabbits (see Data).
 Teratogenic effects observed included severe midline defects, missing digits, and other irreversible malformations.
 Advise pregnant women of the potential risk to a fetus.
-Report pregnancies to Novartis Pharmaceuticals Corporation at 1-888-669-6682.
+Report pregnancies to Sun Pharmaceutical Industries, Inc. at 1-800-406-7984.

 Daily oral administration of sonidegib to pregnant rabbits resulted in abortion, complete resorption of fetuses, or severe malformations at ≥ 5 mg/kg/day (approximately 0.05 times the recommended human dose based on AUC).
 Teratogenic effects included vertebral, distal limb and digit malformations, severe craniofacial malformations, and other severe midline defects.
 Skeletal variations were observed when maternal exposure to sonidegib was below the limit of detection.

-No data are available regarding the presence of sonidegib in human milk, the effects of the drug on the breast fed infant, or the effects of the drug on milk production.
-Because of the potential for serious adverse reactions in breastfed infants from sonidegib, advise a nursing woman not to breastfeed during treatment with ODOMZO and for 20 months after the last dose.
+No data are available regarding the presence of sonidegib in human milk, the effects of the drug on the breastfed infant, or the effects of the drug on milk production.
+Because of the potential for serious adverse reactions in breastfed infants, advise women not to breastfeed during treatment with ODOMZO and for 20 months after the last dose.

 Females And Males Of Reproductive Potential

-Based on its mechanism of action and animal data, ODOMZO can cause fetal harm when administered to a pregnant woman [see Use in Specific Populations].
+Based on its mechanism of action and animal data, ODOMZO can cause fetal harm when administered to a pregnant woman [see Pregnancy].

 Verify the pregnancy status of females of reproductive potential prior to initiating ODOMZO treatment.